Yuki-Sakaguchi/denshobato/README.md

 ### Basic Usage
 - Open Raycast and search for "Denshobato" or "Write a letter"
-- Enter your text in the text area
+- Enter your message in the message area
-- Press Enter or click Submit
+- Press Cmd+Enter or click Submit
-- The text will be sent to the focused application
+- The message will be sent to the focused application

 ### Permission Requirements
 - **Accessibility Access**: Required for AppleScript automation
-- If accessibility permissions are not granted, Denshobato will still copy text to your clipboard with a notification
+- If accessibility permissions are not granted, Denshobato will still copy your message to the clipboard with a notification

 ## License